joweyel/midterm-project-machine-learning-zoomcamp/README.md

 ![dataset-cover](https://github.com/joweyel/midterm-project-machine-learning-zoomcamp/assets/50589933/9665c838-4483-4f85-a4ea-5909a2e31bb8)
 Image source: [Kaggle](https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset)

 This Git-Repository contains my Midterm Project for the online Class [`Machine Learning Zoomcamp`](https://github.com/DataTalksClub/machine-learning-zoomcamp) by DataTalksClub / Alexey Grigorev.
-I was able to put everythin I have learned in previous weeks of the course to work, to create a machine learning project.
+I was able to put everything I have learned in previous weeks of the course to work, to create a machine learning project.

 ## Problem Description